johnkerl/miller/c/README.md

 controlled by logic in `stream/`.
 Argument parsing for initial stream setup is in `cli/`.

+# Container names

+The user-visible concept of *stream record* (or *srec*) is implemented in the `lrec_t` (*linked-record type*) data structure.
+The user-visible concept of *out-of-stream variables* is implemented using the `mlhmmv_t` (multi-level hashmap of mlrvals) structure.
+Source-code comments and names within the code refer to `srec`/`lrec` and `oosvar`/`mlhmmv` depending on the context.

+While those two data structures contain user-visible data structures, others are used in Miller's implementation: `slls` and `sllv` are singly-linked lists of string and void-star respectively; `lhmss` is a linked hashmap from string to string; `lhmsi` is a linked hashmap from string to int; and so on.

 # Memory management

 Miller is streaming and as near stateless as possible.
 For most Miller